 A project of the Partnership for a New American Economy

-The Pew Hispanic Survey found that almost 2 million foreign born residents were living in the state in 2011, a number that grew by more than 25 percent between 2000 and 2011.
-These foreign born residents play a major role boosting the state’s economy: despite making up 21 percent of the state’s population, New Jersey’s immigrants make up 29 percent of its business owners.
+The American Community Survey found that almost 2 million foreign-born residents were living in the state in 2013, a number that grew by more than 25 percent between 2000 and 2013.
+These foreign-born residents play a major role boosting the state’s economy, despite making up 21 percent of the state’s population, New Jersey’s immigrants make up 29 percent of its business owners.

 Percent of state’s population that is immigrant